Minors can use MyKanta themselves if they have electronic identification tools, such as online banking IDs or a mobile certificate.

 - view their prescriptions and health information

-- view social services client data, which will be added to MyKanta in stages in the future
+- view their social services client data, which will be added to MyKanta in stages in the future

 - view and download a COVID-19 certificate